 With today's advanced joint replacement technology, you can walk out of the hospital the same day as your surgery.
 At SOUTHERN WESTCHESTER ORTHOPEDICS AND SPORTS MEDICINE, David Lent, MD, FAAOS, and Eric Spence, MD, FAAOS, are skilled joint replacement surgeons and leaders in robot-assisted replacements.
 They have extensive experience in Mako® Robotic-Arm Assisted Technology, having completed over 1,000 joint replacements using this cutting-edge technology.
-To schedule an appointment, use the online booking feature or call the office in Yonkers or Mamaroneck, New York, or the Riverdale neighborhood of the Bronx in New York City today.
+To schedule an appointment, use the online booking feature or call the office in Yonkers, New York City today.

 Most people need a joint replacement when advanced arthritis causes extensive damage to the joint's cartilage, bones, and other structures.
 You may also need a joint replacement when an injury causes extensive joint damage.